The best hand blenders for making soup and more

 It comes with 20cm and 33cm stainless-steel arms and has a guard to protect your pan bases while blending.
 With a large toolbox of attachments plus a mini chopper, jug and battery charger, its versatility does require some storage space.

 The design is unique and the weight of the handle is well balanced but for some, the length may be a little unwieldy.
 On the plus side, it’s easy to clean with a number of dishwasher-safe parts.

 Best for practicality

 - Minimal suction

 This high-gloss silver blender is hooked at the top so it rests on your hand, making it feel more secure during use.
-At low and medium speeds there is very little suction to the saucepan base, making it easy to move the blender around.
-It comes with a solidly-built 1-litre jug with helpful volume markings on the side.
+At low and medium speeds there was very little suction to the saucepan base, making it easy to move the blender around.
+It comes with a solidly built 1-litre jug with helpful volume markings on the side.

-The mini chopper is efficient and has a useful feeding spout, but it does slip around a bit so needs to be held during use.
-The whisk attachment feels sturdy and makes gently whipped cream on the low speed.
-It comes with a detailed manual with helpful troubleshooting tips.
-The attachments are dishwasher safe too – a bonus.
+The mini chopper was efficient and has a useful feeding spout, but it did slip around a bit so it needs to be held during use.
+The whisk attachment felt sturdy and made gently whipped cream on the low speed.
+It also comes with a detailed manual with helpful troubleshooting tips.
+The attachments are dishwasher-safe, too.